Azure/azure-dev/cli/azd/docs/proxy-configuration.md

 # Proxy Configuration

-If users are behind a proxy server then can configure the `HTTP_PROXY` and `HTTPS_PROXY` environment variables that `azd` will use for all http/https requests.
+If behind a proxy server, `HTTP_PROXY` and `HTTPS_PROXY` and environment variables can be configured which will set the proxy that `azd` will use for all http/https requests.

 The following examples illustrate using [Telerik Fiddler](https://www.telerik.com/fiddler) as a local proxy server.
 After setting the below environment variables you will start seeing requests within the fiddler trace output.